David Copperfield

 Numerous adaptations have been made of Charles Dickens's most autobiographical work, the best to my knowledge being the BBC miniseries of 1999 with Daniel Radcliffe, the future Harry Potter, as young David.

-But for a long time, before we got long-form treatments, the 1935 black-and-white Hollywood movie with child star Freddy Bartholomew in the title role has been considered the classic version of David Copperfield—and for good reason.
+But for a long time, before we got long-form treatments, the 1935 black-and-white Hollywood movie with child star Freddy Bartholomew in the title role was considered the classic version of David Copperfield—and for good reason.

 Compressed but grand Dickens